Carving a flower

-How do you carve a wooden rose?
+How to carve a flower out of wood: a wooden rose?

 - Leave the petal shapes alone and carve the background.